Marinka, Ukraine: War in Donbas

-Three people died close to a checkpoint on 10 February 2016 when a minibus while bypassing a queue drove roadside and hit a land mine.
-The driver had ignored land mine warning signs.

-According to Ukrainian MP Iryna Herashchenko, in September 2016 5,000 people lived in Marinka.

-Battle of Marinka

-On 3 June 2015, fresh violence returned to the area as pro-Russian combatants launched an offensive on the city involving 1,000 fighters, tanks and heavy artillery.
-They stated they only engaged in defence measures after an assault by the Ukrainian army.
-By then the town had already been devastated by months of heavy fighting.
+On 3 June 2015, violence returned to the area as pro-Russian combatants launched an offensive on the city involving 1,000 fighters, tanks and heavy artillery.
+They stated they were engaging in defensive measures in response to a Ukrainian army assault.
+By then, the city had already been devastated by months of heavy fighting.

-According to the BBC, the 3 June 2015 fighting was the heaviest of the war in Donbas since the so-called Minsk II ceasefire was signed on 11 February 2015.
-In the early evening of 3 June 2015, Donetsk People's Republic's Defence Minister Vladimir Kononov and the Ukrainian military confirmed to the OSCE that Marinka was under Ukrainian control.
+According to the BBC, the fighting was the heaviest of the war in Donbas since the Minsk II ceasefire was signed on 11 February 2015.
+By the early evening of 3 June, Donetsk People's Republic's Defence Minister Vladimir Kononov and the Ukrainian military confirmed to the OSCE that Marinka was under Ukrainian control.
 According to OSCE figures, 28 people, including 9 civilians, were killed in Marinka on 3 June 2015.